Fred Sekyere

-Fred Owusu Sekyere (born March 31, 1986) is a Ghanaian footballer who plays as a midfielder.
+Fred Owusu Sekyere (born March 31, 1986) is a Ghanaian former professional footballer who played as a midfielder.
 He currently serves as Director of Technical Training and Camps at the Richmond Kickers Youth Club.

 Career

 College and amateur

 Sekyere played four years of college soccer at Virginia Commonwealth University between 2006 and 2009.

 Professional career

 Sekyere played with NPSL club RVA FC in 2013 before signing with USL Pro club Charlotte Eagles in March 2014.

 Sekyere signed with Richmond Kickers on 19 January 2015.

+On 1 December 2018, he announced his retirement from professional football.